dotenv-org/dotenv-vault/README.md

 ## How It Works

+Below is a high level overview of how dotenv-vault works.
+You can also learn more at [docs](https://dotenv.org/docs)[docs] and [security](https://dotenv.org/security).

 ###### Step 1
 #### npx dotenv-vault push
 You run npx dotenv-vault push.
 Your request is started.